 Latest modern science | Misplaced priorities on institutional templates - Si Bejo Science

-Commenter k brought my attention to this poster template from Iowa State University (click to enlarge).
+Commenter k brought my attention to this poster template from Iowa State University (click to enlarge).The template gets it exactly wrong.
+The order of elements at the top is 180� away from what it should be.

 This template reflects misguided priorities.
 It�s intended to do one thing: make sure the institution�s name is the most important thing on the poster.
 I repeat this from Garr Reynolds (my emphasis):